Zeeporah/Employee-Retention-Analysis/README.md

 #### KEY INSIGHTS AND FINDINGS
+The analysis of the dataset presented several key findings that offer valuable insights into the dynamics of employee retention, job satisfaction, and performance within the organization.
+This section highlights the essential discoveries and trends uncovered through data exploration and visualization.
+Some of the findings include:

-### High-performing employees with low monthly salary left the organization than those with high income.
+*High-performing employees with low monthly salary left the organization than those with high income.

-### High performers with the lowest job satisfaction left their positions at a higher rate than those with higher job satisfaction.
+* High performers with the lowest job satisfaction left their positions at a higher rate than those with higher job satisfaction.

-### People who have worked for 0 to 1 company have quit at a higher rate than those who have worked for many organizations.
+* People who have worked for 0 to 1 company have quit at a higher rate than those who have worked for many organizations.

-### Employees who have been with the organization for very little years and worked fewer years in total are more likely to leave.
+* Employees who have been with the organization for very little years and worked fewer years in total are more likely to leave.